 In this section, we will guide you through the best starting choices for creating your BG3 Bard Warlock Multiclass Build.

 We’ll start off by choosing the Bard class.
-The Warlock elements of the build will be added later on.
+The Warlock elements of the build will be added later on during levels 2 and 3.

-The Bard starts the game with the following features, that we’ll build on over the course of this guide:
+The Bard starts the game with the following features, which we’ll build on over the course of this guide:

 Best Race